amitofsk/dandy/docs/Dandy.md

 ![](./docPics/TripleAIN.png)
 ### 8.2 Set up the hardware
 In the previous example, we tried out some widgets that come with the DANDY library.
-In the previous examples, input values came from a scale widget.
-Next, we want input values to come from a potentiometer attached to microcontroller.
+In the previous examples, input values came from a Scale widget.

+The inputs in this section will come from a potentiometer wired to the microcontroller.
 Let's set up the hardware and microcontroller code for this example.

-For section 8.2, follow the option for the hardware of your choice.
+Follow the option for the hardware of your choice.

-#### 8.2.1 Option A: Micropython and RPiPico
+#### 8.2.1 Option A: Micropython and RPi
 ##### 8.2.1.1 Build the circuit

 Connect a resistor and a potentiometer in series between pin 36 (3.3V power) and pin 38 (GND).
 Also, add a wire from the node between the resistor and potentiometer to pin 31.
 Pin 31 is also known as GP26, and it is connected to the internal analog to digital converter ADC0.